Hemorrhoids are commonly seen and function to keep the anus closed.

 How does LHP ® work?

-• Laser conical fiber insertion in the center of hemorrhoidal pile under direct vision
+- Laser conical fiber insertion in the center of the hemorrhoidal pile under direct vision

-• irradiation every hemorrhoidal pile from inside towards out.
+- irradiation of every hemorrhoidal pile from inside towards out.

-• The hemorrhoidal pile gradually shrink and get smaller in size.
+- The hemorrhoidal pile gradually shrinks and gets smaller in size.

-• Applying ice pack over targeted hemorrhoidal pile to avoid mucosal injury
+- Applying an ice pack over the targeted hemorrhoidal pile to avoid mucosal injury

 as a result of the laser irradiation used in LHP®, Hemorrhoidal piles gradually shrink back to their original size.